aws-quickstart/quickstart-compliance-pci-fsbp-remediation/README.md

 * Provisions AWS CloudWatch Evemts and AWS Security Hub Custom Actions.
 No input parameters.
 Simply install on the CloudFormation console (or CLI).
 Installs in approx 3-4 mins.
 * Leverages the output from the previous template specifically the AWS Systems Manager Automation documents

+## How To Install - FSBP Remediations

+1. **Template 1 of 2:** aws-fsbp-systemsmanagerautomations.yml
+* Provisions AWS Systems Manager automation documents.
+These documents are used to provide automated remediations within the provisioned AWS Security Hub Action.
+* Provisions with fully built-in pre-reqs.
+No input parameters required.
+Simply install on the CloudFormation console (or CLI).
+Installs in approx 3-4 mins.

+2. **Template 2 of 2:** aws-fsbp-securityhubactions.yml
+* Provisions AWS CloudWatch Evemts and AWS Security Hub Custom Actions.
+No input parameters.
+Simply install on the CloudFormation console (or CLI).
+Installs in approx 3-4 mins.
+* Leverages the output from the previous template specifically the AWS Systems Manager Automation documents

 ## Issues/Support